-On March 25, 2019, the Company entered into a grid loan agreement with VFH, whereby, as at September 30, 2019, the Company had contributed \$8,315 in the form a grid loan to VFH.
+On March 25, 2019, the Company entered into a grid loan agreement with VFH, whereby, as at June 30, 2019, the Company had contributed \$5,193 in the form a grid loan to VFH.
 The grid loan has a maturity date of March 25, 2022 and will bear simple interest at the rate of 8% per annum, calculated monthly.

-VFH has planted a total of 625 acres of field hemp in Virginia, North Carolina and South Carolina and has been harvesting through October 2019.
-The harvest is currently in the drying phase and management is estimating that the yield will be approximately 1 million pounds.
-Management expects to sell most of the 2019 VFH harvest as bio-mass to third parties in 2020.
-VFH is in the process of determining the best location for its CBD-extraction operations and is targeting to be operational prior to the commencement of the field hemp harvest of 2020.
+VFH has planted a total of 600acres of field hemp in Virginia, North Carolina and South Carolina and is expecting to start harvesting in late August 2019 with ongoing harvests through October 2019.
+Management expects to sell most of the 2019 VFH harvest as bio-mass to third parties, which discussions are currently in process.
+VFH is finalizing the location for its CBD-extraction operations and is targeting, late spring 2020 for the commencement of field cultivation of hemp.